TheDivine/hosting-cyberpanel/ansible/README.md

 Quick Start
 1) Edit `ansible/inventory.ini` to include your server and SSH details.
 2) Edit `ansible/group_vars/all.yml` to set hostname, SSH port, and admin password.
+   - For password-based SSH, do not store the password in Git; run Ansible with prompts (`--ask-pass --ask-become-pass`).
 3) Run:

    ansible-playbook -i ansible/inventory.ini ansible/playbook.yml